The-N18/inzula_dev/README.md

 `export const DEBUG = false;`
 to
 `export const DEBUG = true;`
-+ Change the backend's database to sqlite
-Make sure lines
-`123 to 128`
-are uncommented, and
-`lines 130 to 139`
-are commented.
++ Install postgreSQL if not already installed and create a database named `inzuladb`
+With a user named `inzula` and password `inzula` Django will connect to that database
 + Make migrations
-`python3 manage.py makemigrations`
+`python3 manage.py makemigrations` on Linux or  `python manage.py makemigrations` on Windows
 + Migrations
-`python3 manage.py migrate`
+`python3 manage.py migrate` on Linux or  `python manage.py migrate` on Windows
 + Run the frontend
-`PUBLIC_URL=http://localhost:8000 npm run start`
+`PUBLIC_URL=http://localhost:8000 npm run start` on Linux or  `npm run start` on Windows
 + Run the backend
-`python3 manage.py runserver`
+`python3 manage.py runserver` on Linux or  `python manage.py runserver` on Windows
 + Open your browser and go to
 `localhost:3000`
 + Enjoy!